We deeply care

 Environmental protection is incorporated in all stages of the value chain by HUGO BOSS, particularly in the supply chain, where the majority of emissions take place.
 Clearly defined standards in relation to environmental protection and chemical and waste-water management also apply to our suppliers.
 When we decide to work with a supplier, we place a strong emphasis on ecological aspects and continue to monitor them during our collaboration.
 If it becomes clear that the agreed standards are no longer being complied with, we work together with the supplier on a corrective action plan (CAP).

-STATUS QUO OF OUR GOALS
+STATUS QUO OF OUR TARGETS

 Scope 1 & Scope 2: All CO2 emissions in our own area of responsibility Scope 3: All indirect CO2 emissions in the whole value chain, e.g. caused by suppliers and partners